prashantbaid/nodefighter/README.md

 # node-console-game
-A simple game written for nodejs console
+A command line game similar to Road Fighter written in node.js